 Each year, the Washtenaw County Board of County Road Commissioners (the WCRC Board) and township boards partner to provide local road improvements to the residents of Washtenaw County.
 While road funding is limited, these parties work hard to spend this precious limited funding efficiently and effectively.
 The following packet was assembled for both seasoned officials who are very familiar with the process and for officials new to their positions to help them better under the intricacies of local road funding.

-Salem Township Summary
+Ann Arbor Township Summary

-The following is a summary of the roads, bridges and culverts located in Salem Township.
+The following is a summary of the roads, bridges and culverts located in Ann Arbor Township and the 2023 allocation made by the WCRC Board for local roads in Ann Arbor Township.

 Primary Roads